 Determining Equitable Distribution In a Divorce

-To determine who gets what marital property, the court will consider: the contributions, both monetary and non-monetary, that each party made toward promoting (or destroying) the family unit, contributions to the acquisition, care and maintenance (or dissipation) of the marital property, the length of the marriage; the ages, health, skills, and abilities of the parties; the relative ability of each party to acquire property in the future; tax consequences attendant to the award of a certain piece of properly; liens associated with a particular piece of property; and such other factors that the court considers appropriate to achieve a fair and equitable division of the marital property.
+To determine who gets what marital property, the court will consider: the contributions, both monetary and non-monetary, that each party made toward promoting (or destroying) the family unit, contributions to the acquisition, care and maintenance (or dissipation) of the marital property, the length of the marriage; the ages, health, skills, and abilities of the parties; the relative ability of each party to acquire property in the future; tax consequences attendant to the award of a certain piece of property; liens associated with a particular piece of property; and such other factors that the court considers appropriate to achieve a fair and equitable division of the marital property.

 Seems simple enough, right?
 There’s more…